Bronte Campbell: Personal life

-She has also launched a start-up sustainable activewear business Earthletica, which aims to create high quality activewear that is good for the planet.
+She has also launched a start-up sustainable activewear business called Earthletica, which aims to create high quality activewear that is good for the planet.

+In March 2026, Campbell married Benfield Lainchbury.

 She is also a poet, writing poems and reading them out to the swim team before a competition to give them motivation.

+In June 2026, Campbell announced her retirement from competitive swimming.